Food for thought

 And in the future?

-The digital twin is constantly learning, being able to anticipate and predict what can/will happen.
+The digital twin is constantly learning, thus being able to anticipate and predict what can/will happen.

-Without being too wrong, we can clearly talk about metavers as the future of the digital twin.
-If we listen to the Meta advertisement broadcasted in a loop at the end of 2022, it tells us about agricultural simulations to save water, traffic to make cities more fluid, etc.
+Without being too mistaken, we can clearly talk about metaverses as the future of the digital twin.
+If we listen to the Meta advertising broadcast on repeat at the end of 2022, it tells us about agricultural simulations to save water, traffic to make cities more fluid, etc…

-If we think about it, each person could have a digital twin in the future.
-Indeed, we could for example test vaccines in a much more efficient way, predict the arrival of a cancer according to different parameters such as diet, genetics and be able to avoid it, etc.
+If we think further, each person could in the future have their digital twin.
+Indeed, we could, for example, test vaccines in a much more efficient way, predict the arrival of cancer based on different parameters such as diet, genetics and be able to avoid it, etc.

 Ready to take back control